Anisa Shaikh rounds up some of the city’s best places to drink and party al fresco…

 There’s a comfortable dancing area which can fill up nicely with a unique crop of Berlin’s partyheads.
 Homopatik is probably the most well-known party there, helmed by Mr. Ties.
 Lineups are always kept secret (or at least as secret as possible) but are full of heavyweights and locals alike; a recent guest there was New York Legend Danny Krivit.

-Griessemuehle is quickly getting a name for itself as a Berlin venue to be reckoned with.
-In keeping with the Berlin spirit, it is located in a grungy building in the middle of an industrial estate just beside Sonnenallee S-Bahn Station.
-The venue contains two interior club rooms – one larger room at ground level and the other in a tiny basement with metal stairs.
-Outside is a comfortable space with a wooden booth, decent sized dancefloor and a veritable playground for adults – treehouses, couches, recliners, pallet constructions, bonfires and converted trailers.
+Until 2020, Griessemuehle was located in a grungy building in the middle of an industrial estate just beside Sonnenallee S-Bahn Station.
+The venue contained two interior club rooms – one larger room at ground level and the other in a tiny basement with metal stairs—and an outside space with a wooden booth, decent sized dancefloor and a veritable playground for adults – treehouses, couches, recliners, pallet constructions, bonfires and converted trailers.

-Not just a typical club, it also hosts theatre, barbecues, dancing classes and standup comedy among various other cultural events.
-The bookings are a bit more low key with many local collectives given space, though occasionally peppered with some more well known acts.
+Since then it has been using the Alte Münze for its outdoor events (theatre, poetry slams, cinema) and the Polygon club for its club nights.
 The music policy usually doesn’t veer too far from the holy Berlin trinity of House, Disco and Techno.
-The venue attracts a refreshingly mixed crowd, and the atmosphere is generally quite friendly and unpretentious, with a big dose hedonism thrown in.
+The venue attracts a refreshingly mixed crowd, and the atmosphere is generally quite friendly and unpretentious, with a big dose of hedonism thrown in.